 *Those looking to participate in Division III athletics should contact the post-secondary institution for more information regarding admission and participation in athletics.

 On an annual basis, all student athletes and their parents are required to read and sign the NMAA Fact Sheet/Informed Consent Form before sport participation begins.
-Review the links below for further information on legislation regarding concussions and interscholastic athletics.
+Review the links below for further information regarding concussions and interscholastic athletics.

 1. NMAA Fact Sheet/Informed Consent Form